stefanpejcic/EmailFilter/README.md

 Application did not start correctly - check the logs: `docker logs -f emailfilter`

+---

+Public IPv4 address not visible in the logs! - use a reverse proxy and pass the `X-Forwarded-For` header.

 # Todo

 - routes to display domains penalty and checked domains